Consent

 You can also contact the services listed below to talk about anything relating to sex including safe sex, and what is considered normal or healthy in a relationship.
 They are not the police or a government department, and you do not have to give them your name and details if you don’t want to.

-Family Planning Victoria is a clinic that provides sexual healthcare (safe sex) services and advice.
+Sexual Health Victoria is a clinic that provides sexual healthcare (safe sex) services and advice.
 They have clinics open from Monday to Friday, 9am – 5pm, in Box Hill and Melbourne CBD.

 You can contact these clinics through the details below: